akkadotnet/akka.net/docs/articles/streams/pipeliningandparallelism.md

 This usage pattern is less common but might be usable if a certain step in the pipeline might take wildly different times to finish different jobs.
 The reason is that there are more balance-merge steps in this pattern compared to the parallel pipelines.
-This pattern rebalances after each step, while the previous pattern only balances at the entry point of the pipeline.
+This pattern re-balances after each step, while the previous pattern only balances at the entry point of the pipeline.
 This only matters however if the processing time distribution has a large deviation.